tomaskir/rotorflight-setups/Align 470LM/README.md

 ```

 # Issues remaining
-- Gov is not yet fully tuned.
 - Small tail disturbances / jumps when jabbing cyclic / collective, likely related to gov and precomps.
 Nothing bad, but it is visible.
-- Small shakes on tictok stops.
-Likely too much I on cyclic.
 - Roll to pitch coupling.
 Likely just needs some coupling adjustment.